Skip to content

 The question isn’t “what can you do?”, it’s “what can’t you do?” when it comes to remote vehicle control.
 The features are expansive and include everything from controlling the lights and windows to shutting the vehicle down entirely.

 Remote vehicle control requires Controller Area Network (CAN) data to communicate the control requests to vehicles and other applications.
-CAN data is transmitted over a CAN bus, which enables different parts of the vehicle to communicate with each other and work together to execute the request.
+CAN data is transmitted over a CAN bus, enabling different parts of the vehicle to communicate and work together to execute the request.

 CAN data is pulled from different electronic control units (ECUs) to gather information on the vehicle.
 Information that can be gathered includes